This text is replaced by the Flash movie.

 Dry Wall Tips

-- When you go to Tape the dry wall, prefill the cracks and sand first, it will help to reduce cracking later
+- When you go to Tape the dry wall, pre fill the cracks and sand first, it will help to reduce cracking later on.

 - Also use an allpurpose light weight Compound ( mud ) your arms do not get so tired holding that mud pan.

-- If you do not want all that dry wall dust from sanding, you can use a damp flat sponge and wipe the seams down
+- If you do not want all that Dry Wall dust from sanding, you can use a damp flat sponge and wipe the seams down instead.

-- Make sure all the mud is dry before you prime it, after you put the primer on walls around and look at the walls
+- Make sure all the mud is dry before you prime it.

 - To see if the seams look good hold a light up against the wall, all those flaws will jump out.